The panel is divided into four sub-panels. The PC VR panel displays based on selection:

 4. Motion Capture Mode Switch, switch according to your usage scenario

-VR cannot connect please refer here
+If VR cannot connect, please refer here.

 5. Log Switch